ameyaranadee/automatic-short-answer-grading/README.md

 ```

 Data.csv consists of a total of 2442 student answers as a response to around 87 computer science questions collected over a period of 10 assignments and 2 tests.
 The scoring is continuous over a range of 0-5 and every answer is graded by two human evaluators.
-The scores are graded from 0(not correct) to 5(totally correct).
-The grades are allocated by two evaluators.
 We consider their average as the gold standard score.

 QA1.csv consists of just the questions and the model answers, thus containing lesser entries.